*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 If you prefer soda, Olive Garden carries Coke products.

-Olive Garden has a wide variety of alcoholic products that you can try.
+Specifically, Olive Garden has a wide variety of alcoholic products that you can try.
 Whether you prefer red or white wine, Olive Garden has your palate covered.

 You can also order some specialty alcoholic drinks in addition to beer.